 Include aggregate data in the TTO's response to AUTM's annual Licensing Activity Survey.
-After conducting internal analysis, use the findings to identify where to target in-
+After conducting internal analysis, use the findings to identify where to target inreach efforts to close the gaps in women's participation.

 METHODS TO OBTAIN DATA